isomerpages/moe-pasirrissec/index.md

   - infopic:
       title: "Pasir Ris Secondary Musical Showcase: The Pursuit"
       id: infopic
-      description: Our PRSS Performing Arts presents The Pursuit on 2nd May at Victoria Theatre!
+      description: PRSS Performing Arts will be performing their musical showcase The Pursuit on 2nd May at Victoria Theatre Singapore!
       image: /images/the pursuit poster.jpg
       alt: Image alt text
+      subtitle: EVENTS
   - infopic:
       title: PRSS Campus Tour
       description: Click the link below for a 360° tour of the school